Dofus-Batteries-Included/DBI.Api/Ddc/README.md

-﻿This namespace implements the integration with [the github DDC repository](https://github.com/Dofus-Batteries-Included/DDC).
+﻿# DDC Client

-Raw game data is read from the releases of the repository.
+Client that downloads data from the releases of the [the DDC repository](https://github.com/Dofus-Batteries-Included/DDC).